Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Demonstrate how a feature works with an interactive walkthrough.

-However, when implementing walkthroughs, always provide the option for experienced users to skip it mid-way.
+Nevertheless, when implementing walkthroughs, always provide the option for experienced users to skip it mid-way.
 This is important for users who do not want to complete the walkthrough for any reason.

 Proactively assist and guide users with onboarding checklists

-Onboarding checklists contain a list of action items new users need to complete.
+Onboarding checklists contain a list of action items that new users need to complete.
 As they tick off each item, they complete their account setup, adopt your core product features, and reach activation.

 You can always make your checklists more contextual by matching the actions on the list to the JTBDs of different user personas.
 This will ensure each user receives a personalized checklist for their needs.